 Any ‘personal trainer’ or ‘class instructor’ can prescribe exercise, whereas avid, self-guided exercisers often devise their own training programmes.
 However, despite someone’s creditable effort to encourage others to exercise or be self-guided, inappropriate training can actually be more harmful to the body than relative inactivity.

-Many new clients we see have previously been instructed by trainers or therapists to do exercises for which they’re not yet adequately prepared and safely conditioned, causing or worsening pain or injury.
-Whilst many personal trainers and their clients focus on improving figure and physique, what’s needed in strength and body conditioning is an approach which, more importantly promotes safe, correct and optimal physical functioning.
-At Bodyrefine, we offer this distinguished, specialist and substantially different approach.
+New clients or patients we often see have previously been instructed by trainers or therapists to do exercises for which they’re not yet adequately prepared and safely conditioned, causing or worsening pain or injury.
+Whilst many personal trainers and their clients focus on improving weight, figure and physique, what’s needed in strength and body conditioning is a specialist approach which promotes safe, correct and optimal physical functioning.
+At Bodyrefine, we offer this distinctive approach which is substantially different from others.